Calvary Community Church

 The promise of God’s presence in suffering is that God will be with you, He will be with me, and make you and I ready for eternal glory.
 That’s God’s promise to us which will take place.

-You test any cult, the first thing you go and test is what they believe about Christ, and you’ll finally have to give it up because you find out their view of Christ is distorted, convoluted, incorrect, and downright heresy.
+You test any cult.
+The first thing you do is test what they believe about Christ, and you’ll finally have to give it up because you find out their view of Christ is distorted, convoluted, incorrect, and downright heresy.
 The authority base which upholds our belief system and moral standards must be Holy Scripture.
 It must be.
 It cannot be any other way.

 Ligonier Ministry actually had a bunch of personnel wander around college campuses doing spontaneous interviews asking religious and theological questions about what they believe.
 They pretty much wanted them to fill in the blank: I believe ‘this.’
 One of the questions was about what they believed about God and Jesus.

-One student after another were saying, well, God is whatever you want Him to be.
-Another said, all religions are equally valid and true.
-Another said, if your religion is Buddhism, and yours Confucianism, or yours is Judaism, Islam, or Christianity, then they’re all the same.
-He said, they all believe the same god and they’re all true.
+One student after another was saying, “Well, God is whatever you want Him to be.”
+Another said, “All religions are equally valid and true.”
+Another said, “If your religion is Buddhism, and yours Confucianism, or yours is Judaism, Islam, or Christianity, then they’re all the same.
+They all believe the same god and they’re all true.”

 Somebody is wrong about Jesus.
-I believe that He is God, and either I am wrong, or Muhammad was wrong.
-The true claim of Christians and Muslim cannot be both true and any other religion you want to put in there.
-Remember, ours is not a religion, we proclaim Christ, right?
+I believe that He is God, and either I am wrong or Muhammad was wrong.
+The true claim of Christians and Muslims cannot both be true, and any other religion you want to put in there.
+Remember, ours is not a religion.
+We proclaim Christ, right?
 We proclaim Christ.

 The true claim of Christians and Muslims cannot be true.
 There can only be one truth.
 The difference between each religious group is the location of the authority base that holds up their belief system and standards.
 Most people use personal preference as their authority.